TabularEditor/TabularEditorDocs/te3/views/user-interface.md

 ## Basic user interface elements

-The first time you launch Tabular Editor 3 and load a data model, you will be presented with an interface as shown on the screenshot below.
+The first time you launch Tabular Editor 3 and load a Semantic Model, you will be presented with an interface, as shown in the screenshot below.

 ![Basic user interface](~/images/basic-ui.png)